dotnet/pinvoke/CONTRIBUTING.md

 Sometimes it might be needed to add libraries to share types and structures among high-level API sets.
 When that happens you should use the `templates\AddNewCoreLibrary.ps1` Powershell cmdlet to create a core library.

-A Core Library on PInvoke project wording is a library that only contains types and structures, no functions, classes or methods.
+A Core Library in PInvoke project wording is a library that only contains enums and structures, no functions, classes or methods.
-This libraries are not backed by DLLs, instead they are based on C/C++ header files (.h files).
-They are meant to be used when types and structures must be shared among other high level projects, like PInvoke.SHCore and PInvoke.User32 share types using Windows.ShellScalingApi.
+These libraries are not backed by DLLs, instead they are based on C/C++ header files (.h files).
+They are meant to be used when enums and structures must be shared among other high level projects, like PInvoke.SHCore and PInvoke.User32 share types using Windows.ShellScalingApi.

 Core Libraries should be named after their C/C++ header file names like ShellScalingApi.h